 Information theory based binding site analysis.
 This invention detects and quantifies the strengths of binding sites in nucleic acids.
 Binding sites are defined based upon the individual information content of a particular site of interest (US Patent 5,867,402).
 Substitutions within the binding site sequences can be analyzed to determine whether the substitution will cause a deleterious mutation or a benign polymorphism.
 In addition, new binding sites can be identified using individual information content.
 Further a computer system is described for determining and displaying individual information content of a binding site sequence.
 Several software products have been created and distributed based on this technology, including the ASSA server and the Shannon pipeline.
-The new ASSEDA server (Mucaki et al. Hum Mut 34:557-565, 2013) extends this technology to define the total individual information of a set of binding sites (including splicing regulatory sites) that recognize a common functional unit, which, in this instance, is an exon (US Pat.
+ASSA has be upgraded to the ASSEDA server (Mucaki et al., 2013) which extends this technology to predict mutant mRNA isoforms generated from individual mutations.
+This works by defining the total individual information of a set of binding sites (including splicing regulatory sites) that recognize a common functional unit, which, in this instance, is an exon (US Pat.
 App.
 14/154,905).
 We have also implemented our Shannon pipeline software which uses this technology on a genome scale to analyze the molecular phenotypes of splicing-related gene variants discovered in exomes, genomes or targeted sequencing.
 Results from the Shannon pipeline are validated with Veridical, software which uses matched RNA-Seq data to corroborate predictions (US Pat.
 App.
 14/594,109).

 Single copy technology.
 As important as the protection, is the fact that the SC technology does not infringe on any patents controlled any other organization.
 US Patent No. 7,734,424 covers the foundational “abinitio”TM technology currently used in probe and microarray designs.
 US Patents 8,209,129 and 8,407,013 cover single copy DNA probes which include divergent repetitive sequences, thus significantly extending the portions of the genome that can be used for such probes beyond traditional single copy sequences.
 The technology also increases the density of genomic DNA probes for higher resolution genetic analysis beyond what is used in FISH, genomic microarrays for array comparative genomic hybridization, and solution capture hybridization arrays for sequence enrichment in deep sequencing.
 It is licensed to Cytognomix.